bmuschko/gradle-tomcat-plugin/README.md

     }

     dependencies {
-        classpath 'org.gradle.api.plugins:gradle-tomcat-plugin:1.0'
+        classpath 'org.gradle.api.plugins:gradle-tomcat-plugin:1.1'
     }
 }
 ```

 Additionally, the Tomcat runtime libraries need to be added to the configuration `tomcat`.
 At the moment the Tomcat
-versions 6.x, 7.x and 8.x are supported by the plugin.
+versions 6.x and 7.x are supported by the plugin.
 Make sure you don't mix up Tomcat libraries of different
 versions.

 **Tomcat 6.x:**